Charlotte O'Hara

-Elections
+State legislature

-2010
+2010 state house election

-O'Hara put herself forward as a candidate for the Republican nomination in Kansas' 3rd U.S. House district in early 2010, but dropped out of the race before the primary election.
 O'Hara was elected by Republican precinct delegates to fill a vacancy in the State House of Representatives early in 2011.
 The vacancy occurred after Kansas Sen. Jeff Colyer was elected lieutenant governor in the 2010 general election.
-House District 27 Rep. Ray Merrick was elected by Republican precinct committee members to fill the remainder of Colyer's Senate District 37 term; then O'Hara was elected to fill Merrick's House seat.
+House District 27 Representative Ray Merrick was elected by Republican precinct committee members to fill the remainder of Colyer's Senate District 37 term; then O'Hara was elected to fill Merrick's House seat.

-2012
+2012 state senate election

 After redistricting for the 2012 elections, O'Hara filed for the Kansas Senate District 37 seat being vacated by Ray Merrick.
-O'Hara placed second in a three-way Republican primary.
-Republican District 37 nominee Pat Apple, the District 12 incumbent, was unopposed in the November 6, 2012 general election.
-Merrick won the House District 27 seat, and was elected speaker of the House on Dec.
-2, 2012.
+O'Hara placed second in a three-way Republican primary, losing to Pat Apple.